Desi-J/NoteballsApp/notes.md

 const data = inject('reference')
 ```
 ## 11. Composables
-- Compositions equivalent to mixins from options api
+- Composition's equivalent to mixins from options api
 - Extracts reactive data and/or components into own file to be used in different part of code
 - Code that can be reused in other parts of code so we don't have to rewrite that code
 - Composable is just a function (returns a single value)